HostMonster Review

 Nobody wants to buy the product that a big company has forgotten about or is not fully invested in – even if the product itself is fine.

-Think about the apartment complex that the landlord ignores & doesn’t do upkeep instead of remodeling or upgrading.
-Or that car that still works, but the owner isn’t putting money into valuable upgrades.
+Think about the apartment complex that the landlord ignores instead of remodeling or upgrading.
+Or that car that still works, but the owner isn’t putting money into crucial maintenance.

-HostMonster feels like a brand that Newfold has forgotten.
+HostMonster feels like the brand that Newfold forgot.

 Their big sister brands like Bluehost and HostGator are getting splashy new designs and new services.
 Even iPage has gotten a design refresh.